centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/virtualization-vmware2-vm.md

 ## Overview

-VMware is an software compagny based in USA.
-VMware provides cloud computing and virtualization software and services.
+VMware provides cloud computing and virtualization software.

-The Centreon Plugin and Monitoring Connectors rely on the Centreon VMWare Connector to request the vCenter SDK.
+The Centreon **VMware VM** Monitoring Connector relies on a dedicated connector (centreon-vmware-daemon) that uses the VMware SDK to send requests to the vCenter's API.
+It allows you to monitor VMware virtual machines.

 ## Pack assets